jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 >**Note**: This task is **optional**, and it is valid only if you are a global administrator on the Azure AD tenant associated with your subscription.

-1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance
+1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance.

 2. In the left-hand navigation menu, click **Azure Active Directory**.